golang/proposal/design/45713-workspace.md

 the workspace the `go` command would present a consistent build list.
-When they were satisfied with their change, they could release a new version of `golang.org/x/mod`, update `golang.org/x/tools`'s `go.mod` to require the new vesion of `golang.org/x/mod`, and then turn off workspace mode with `-workfile=off` to make sure the change behaves as expected.
+When they were satisfied with their change, they could release a new version of `golang.org/x/mod`, update `golang.org/x/tools`'s `go.mod` to require the new version of `golang.org/x/mod`, and then turn off workspace mode with `-workfile=off` to make sure the change behaves as expected.

 #### Multiple modules in the same repository that depend on each other